ericfrederich/smlinux/README.md

 2.1 or higher, don't add this option.
 2.0 Does this version even exist in the wild?
 If so, try normal, then legacy, report back!
-1.2/1.3 This build option was made for you!
+1.2/1.3/1.4 This build option was made for you!
 Remove the # commenting that option in smlinuxcfg.txt.
-1.0/1.1 Really?
-Sorry.
-Can you even run glxgears?
+1.0/1.1 Sorry.

 ## **What does the InstallHD=1 Script option do?**